Back up files and applications on Azure Stack

-On the Properties menu, click Previous Versions and choose the version you want to recover.
+On the Properties menu, select Previous Versions and choose the version you want to recover.

 View Azure Backup Server with a vault

-To view Azure Backup Server entities in Azure Portal, you can follow the following steps:
+To view Azure Backup Server entities in the Azure portal, you can follow the following steps:

 - Open Recovery Services vault.

 - View Backup Management Servers.